-We further assessed the adequacy of the Group's disclosures concerning this matter in notes 12 and 25 to the financial statements.
+We further assessed the adequacy of the Group's disclosures concerning this matter in note 12 to the financial statements.

 Other Information

 Management is responsible for other information.
 The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon.